 What is a Solar Panel Expected Lifetime and What Happens once They Stop Working?

-Solar panel systems are estimated to last about 25 years, bringing amazing impacts financially and environmentally.
-In those 25 years, each system produces enough energy to avoid releasing almost 170 tons of carbon dioxide into the atmosphere from nonrenewable resources and saves homeowners thousands of dollars.
-These benefits are great short-term, but what about after those 25 years are up?
+Solar panel systems are estimated to last more than 30 years, bringing amazing impacts financially and environmentally.
+In those 30+ years, each system produces enough energy to avoid releasing almost 170 tons of carbon dioxide into the atmosphere from nonrenewable resources and saves homeowners thousands of dollars.
+These benefits are great short-term, but what about after those years are up?

 Solar scientists did not have an answer for a couple of decades.
 Solar panels ended up in landfills, halting their positive impact.
 However, there is a large amount of research going into how this can change.
 While millions of homeowners are switching to solar energy today, scientists are preparing for 25 years from now and are projecting the value of recycled panel parts will increase by over 15 times by 20303.

 The rooftop solar panels Blue Raven Solar recommends are monocrystalline silicon panels which are most used in residential solar installations.
 These panels are made with several recyclable materials, like aluminum, glass, copper wire, and plastic.
 In fact, glass makes up about 75% of the weight of each panel.
 The disassembly of panels can be difficult because of the polymer layers sealing the panels to protect them from weather exposure.4

 There may be metals like lead and cadmium in solar panels, and silicon is difficult to recycle as well.
 So, there has been some creative problem solving to make the recycling process more efficient and possible.

 There are different methods to recycling solar panels, and most include these three steps: